“Knox taught me the importance of showing up and putting your best effort forward, even in the difficult mome...

 All courses in the Art and Art History department are extremely relevant to developing visual literacy, learning creative problem-solving, and building a portfolio.
 In particular, future architects should learn to draw with great control and be familiar with three-dimensional issues of design and construction.
 It is also crucial to take courses in art history that survey developments in architectural design and urban planning.

 Much of the specialized education and training in architecture design skills will be acquired by students through off-campus study opportunities. the program advisor will mentor and assist students with applying for intensive off-campus architecture programs and courses, which will expose students to fundamentals of mechanical drawing, computer-aided design and model construction.
-As a further means to prepare students for graduate training in architecture, the program advisor and the Center for Career and Pre-Professional Development will also assist students in applying for architectural internships.
+As a further means to prepare students for graduate training in architecture, the program advisor and the Bastian Family Career Center will also assist students in applying for architectural internships.

 Preparation for architectural work requires a background in other fields for which Knox is highly regarded -- especially mathematics, physics and art history.
 The result is that Knox students who apply to architecture schools are very well prepared, are accepted into prestigious programs, and excel in their subsequent careers.